-- McGovern Hurley provided an auditors' report dated April 29, 2021 in respect of Arizona Metals' financial statements for the years ended December 31, 2020 and 2019; - David S. Smith, MS, MBA, CPG of Highlands Geoscience LLC prepared the Sugarloaf Peak Technical Report and the Kay Mine Technical Report and was an independent "qualified person" as at the effective date and the filing dates of each of the Sugarloaf Peak Technical Report and the Kay Mine Technical Report; and - David S. Smith, MS, MBA, CPG of Highlands Geoscience LLC is the "qualified person: under NI 43-101 in respect of the preparation of certain scientific and technical information in the Company's news releases, this AIF and other disclosure documents.
-Mr. Smith is no longer independent of the Company has he is a consultant and Vice-President, Exploration of the Company.
+- McGovern Hurley provided an auditors' report dated May 2, 2022, in respect of Arizona Metals' financial statements for the years ended December 31, 2021 and 2020; - David S. Smith, MS, MBA, CPG of Highlands Geoscience LLC prepared the Sugarloaf Peak Technical Report and the Kay Mine Technical Report; and

+• David S. Smith, MS, MBA, CPG of Highlands Geoscience LLC is the "qualified person" under NI 43-101 in respect of the preparation of certain scientific and technical information in the Company's news releases, this AIF and other disclosure documents.